knative-extensions/async-component/README.md

     ```
     kubectl get kservice helloworld-sleep
     ```

+    Note: If you don't see the service make sure you are using the default namespace

 1. (Optional) If you wanted every service created by knative to respond to the `Prefer: respond-async` header, you can configure Knative Serving to use the async ingress class for every service.

     ```